Clash of Titans

 Stanford again kicked off and forced a punt after three plays, during which LT Joe Bach left the fierce battle because of bruised ribs.
 He was replaced by John McMullan (6-0 204), who would play an important role in the contest.
 Fred Solomon ran back Stuhldreher's punt 15y to the midfield stripe.

-But the good field position led nowhere because two plays later Stuhldreher intercepted Nevers on the 38.
+So the good field position led nowhere because two plays later Stuhldreher intercepted Nevers on the 38.
+It was the first of three Notre Dame interceptions in the game.

 Harry showed Ernie how to do it, hitting Crowley for 30, but on fourth down, Stuhldreher's pass fell incomplete.
 Stanford took over on its 30.
 Not gun shy after two interceptions, the Cardinal started passing their way down the field.
 After several first downs, Nevers shot a pass to Solomon who dashed to the 10.
 But LHB James Kelly fumbled, and Walsh covered it on the 15 to end the threat as the half ended.